 Some family and friends have suggested that “I go the doctor” for a formal Coronavirus diagnosis, but I assure them that I am NOT experiencing “Panic Syndrome Covid19 Symptoms” as my symptoms are legitimate.
 The vast majority of physicians in Washington State are not seeing patients currently, and while some friends of mine have received the highly suspect Covid19 test, other friends have been trying to get the Covid19 test for weeks without any success.
 Worse, the Coronavirus test has up to a 30% “False Negative” failure rate.
 In other words, unless you are having trouble breathing then your doctor will order a chest X-ray.
 The medical advice physicians dole out pertaining to the pandemic remains the same, “stay home in self-quarantine, rest, and take your over the counter flu medications”.

 I have now lost at least 25 pounds as the photos reveal.
-These photos are very real and NOT Photoshopped!
-I am 54 man and now have the body I did at 23.
-I still drink my wine and enjoying my booze.
+These photos are very real and not Photoshopped!
+I still drink my wine and enjoy my booze.
 I am bound and determined to survive the Coronavirus and this new world plague, and I attempt to remain as positive as I can for those who depend upon me currently through the epidemic.

 Tom DiNardo is one of the nation’s preeminent wine appraisers and counterfeit wine fraud investigators.
-He is best known for his online wine expert personality – The Wine Zealot.
-Copyright April 19, 2020.
+He is best known for his online wine personality – The Wine Zealot.
+Copyright 2020.